Richalene/Basic_Webscraping/README.md

 ## How It Works

 The scraper attaches to an existing Chrome session via Selenium's remote debugging mode.
-This approach avoids storing credentials in code — you log in manually, and the scraper piggybacks on your live session.
+This approach avoids storing credentials in code — you log in manually.

 ```
 Chrome (logged-in session)